ytakefuji/air_calculator/README.md

 Writing letters with a pen on paper is very different from drawing letters in the air.

-Drawing "-" minus operator and "+" operator in the air are extremely difficult so that these operators are replaced by "W" and "P" respectively.
+Drawing "-" minus operator and "+" operator in the air are extremely difficult so that these operators in the current system are replaced by "W" and "P" respectively.

+When drawing letters with fingers in the air, letters that are difficult to recognize or write in the air need to be replaced with letters that can be accurately recognized by artificial intelligence.
-For example, the number one "1" is replaced by "L" when drawing letters by fingers in air.
+For example, replace the number "1" with "L" in the air.

 # How to run fingermath.py